New Zealand’s EV Targets

 Stage 3

-1st July 2023 – The scheme was adjusted; the criteria for low-emitting vehicles was tightened.
+1st July 2023 – The scheme was adjusted; the criteria for low-emitting vehicles were tightened.
 The fee-paying threshold was lowered to 150g/km CO2.
 Rebates were only available where emissions were under 100g/km CO2.

 1/7/23New vehicles (under $80k)Used import